geneontology/geneontology.github.io/_docs/sparql.md

   <img width="500" src="/assets/RO_example.png" alt="Example of use of the Relation Ontology in GO-CAMs">
 </p>

-In this other GO-CAM, one can read that the [DNA-binding transcription factor activity](http://amigo.geneontology.org/amigo/term/GO:0003700){:target="blank"} `enabled by` [zip-2 Cele](http://amigo.geneontology.org/amigo/gene_product/WB:WBGene00019327){:target="blank"} is `causally upstream of, positive effect` of two molecular activities: the [deaminase activity](http://amigo.geneontology.org/amigo/term/GO:0019239){:target="blank"} on the left and an unknown activity on the right generically called [Molecular function](http://amigo.geneontology.org/amigo/term/GO:0003674){:target="blank"} but which is `enabled by` [irg-2 Cele](http://amigo.geneontology.org/amigo/gene_product/WB:WBGene00016783){:target="blank"}.
+In this other GO-CAM, one can read that the [DNA-binding transcription factor activity](http://amigo.geneontology.org/amigo/term/GO:0003700){:target="blank"} `enabled by` [zip-2 Cele](http://amigo.geneontology.org/amigo/gene_product/WB:WBGene00019327){:target="blank"} is `causally upstream of, positive effect` of two molecular activities: the [deaminase activity](http://amigo.geneontology.org/amigo/term/GO:0019239){:target="blank"} on the left and an unknown activity on the right generically called [molecular function](http://amigo.geneontology.org/amigo/term/GO:0003674){:target="blank"} but which is `enabled by` [irg-2 Cele](http://amigo.geneontology.org/amigo/gene_product/WB:WBGene00016783){:target="blank"}.
 In addition, all those activities are described as being `part of` the [defense response to Gram-negative bacterium](http://amigo.geneontology.org/amigo/term/GO:0050829){:target="blank"} biological process.

 <p align="center">
   <img width="500" src="/assets/ZIP-2_Defense_Response_Pathway.png" alt="Example of use of the Relation Ontology in GO-CAMs">